JoeMcCaffrey/AWSRetrieve/README.md

 The .json file should have the secret key, access key, ec2 region and tag.

-### Description
+## Description

 The script will open the .json file and call the getSortInstances function to connect to the ec2 region.
 This function retrieves all the instances in that region and appends the instances with the matching tag into one list and non matching instances into another list.
-The matching tag list is sorted by tag and the two list are concatinated into one.
+The matching tag list is sorted by tag and the two list are concatenated into one.

 The printOut function is called to print out the instance data into a table.